NKAmapper/nvdb2osm/README.md

 ### Changelog

+* 1.1:
+  - Highway output grouped by road reference number, which produces longer ways.
+  - New optional command `-date` which only ouputs highways with coordinates from the given date(span)
+* 1.0:
-* 1.0: Code converted to Python 3.
+  - Code converted to Python 3.
 NVDB api now supports tunnels and bridges for segments.

 ### References